-The course content will be covered in two 1.5 hour lectures per week, and two short field trips during class time per semester (details TBA depending on university-mandated restrictions).
-Although it will vary by individual, students should expect to spend 4 - 6 hours per week on studying or reading course materials outside of class time.
+The course content will be covered in two 1.5 hour lectures per week, and one - two short field trips per semester (details TBA).
+Although it will vary by individual, students should expect to spend 4 hours per week on studying or reading course materials outside of class time.